encodis/xpants/README.md

 see also https://stackoverflow.com/questions/5159858/access-antlib-resources-from-within-apache-ant-macros

-can't get properties file to load - may be set defaults in each macro that uses them. may also have to load env property in any macro that needs it (only find-exe needs it?). load properties file from within macro?
+can't get properties file to load - maybe set defaults in each macro that uses them. may also have to load env property in any macro that needs it (only find-exe needs it?). load properties file from within macro?

 if property is T/F then can set in macro, override on command line, but with say deploy.method can't use as default for macro call - just make the default 'copy'. for aws.profile make it blank so forced to choose one. temp.dir/delete set before call... so don't need properties file